-They were brought to an unknown place, still in Croatian territory, where another three policemen – again all dressed in black – were waiting.
-Arrived, only the respondent was asked to leave the van.
-The respondent claims that the policemen forced him to undress until his underwear and searched him and his belongings.
+The respondent reports that they were brought to an unknown place, still in Croatian territory, where another three policemen – again described as all dressed in black – were waiting.
+The respondent claims that the policemen forced him to undress to his underwear and searched him and his belongings.
 The policemen found 200€ and the power bank and took them.
 When the wife saw that their last money was taken away from them, she could not stop crying for about 10 minutes, but as the respondent claims the policemen again responded by laughing and pushing the respondent while pointing in the direction of Bosnia and said “Go, go!”.
 His personal belongings were not returned.